It can reduce anxiety, promote healing, and relax the body and mind. Here are some other ways athletes use cannabis to enhance performance.

 While she experimented with cannabis as a teenager, she discontinued this practice when she got more serious about sports.
 After she smoked with some teammates after a game, she experienced immediate healing and muscle relaxation.
 “I started to have this mental shift of seeing cannabis as medicine.”
 About five years ago after she got a back injury, cannabis proved to be the only thing that would provide her with pain relief and muscle relaxation, while increasing her functionality without the side effects from other medications.

 Some time ago, Symonds observed how she would play better if she smoked the night before.
 “In addition, it helped with the anxiety that comes before a competition, as well as relaxing the mind and body.”
 Also, the munchies enabled her to take in enough good calories so she could power up for the next day.

-By microdosing before practice with a 1.1 full spectrum chocolate edible containing 1 mg THC, Symonds found the sweet spot where her pain would reduce and her mind get into flow state where she was fully present and performing fully optimally.
+By microdosing before practice with a 1:1 full spectrum chocolate edible containing 1 mg THC, Symonds found the sweet spot where her pain would reduce and her mind would get into flow state where she was fully present and performing fully optimally.